Antetokounmpo leads Bucks past Timberwolves 134-106

 The Bucks outscored the Towns-less Timberwolves 62-38 in the paint.

-Milwaukee broke open the game with a 38-point third quarter that included a 22-6 run.
+“We didn’t make shots.
+We got stagnant,” Covington said.
+“We didn’t come out with the urgency that we know we needed to.
+Just too much playing catch-up.”

 The Bucks were up seven at halftime thanks in part to coach Mike Budenholzer winning a coach’s challenge with 0.2 seconds left in the second quarter.
 That overturned an offensive foul on Antetokounmpo and resulted in a layup for him.

 Donte DiVincenzo scored a season-best 17 off the bench for Milwaukee.